Obama to assail Trump’s character, competence in DNC speech

 He will deliver the fiery attack a day before his former vice president, Joseph R. Biden, accepts the Democratic presidential nomination for the chance to oust Mr. Trump and potentially restore the dismantled Obama legacy.

-Mr. Obama is not the first former president to criticize his successor but the setting in a national arena and the tenor of the attack is nevertheless jarring.
+Mr. Obama is not the first former president to criticize his successor but the setting and tenor of the attack is nevertheless jarring.

-“He’s shown no interest in putting in the work; no interest in finding common ground; no interest in using the awesome power of his office to help anyone but himself and his friends; no interest in treating the presidency as anything but one more reality show that he can use to get the attention he craves,” he says.
+“He’s shown no interest in putting in the work; no interest in finding common ground; no interest in using the awesome power of his office to help anyone but himself and his friends; no interest in treating the presidency as anything but one more reality show that he can use to get the attention he craves,” Mr. Obama’s prepared remarks say.

 Mr. Obama continues, “Donald Trump hasn’t grown into the job because he can’t.
-And the consequences of that failure are severe.
-170,000 Americans dead.
-Millions of jobs gone.
-Our worst impulses unleashed, our proud reputation around the world badly diminished, and our democratic institutions threatened like never before.”
+And the consequences of that failure are severe: 170,000 Americans dead; millions of jobs gone; our worst impulses unleashed; our proud reputation around the world badly diminished; and our democratic institutions threatened like never before.”

 Responding to the excerpts of the speech that were released early by the DNC, Mr. Trump fired back during a White House press briefing.